Toronto Sceptres: Founding and inaugural season

 Toronto became the first team to clinch a playoff spot, and clinched first overall on May 1.
 Spooner led the league in both goals and points.
 On April 30, 2024, it was announced that PWHL Toronto would relocate from Mattamy Athletic Centre to Coca-Cola Coliseum to host its playoff games.
 Toronto elected to play PWHL Minnesota in the first round of the playoffs and hosted them for their inaugural playoff game on May 8; Toronto won 4–0 in front of a sold-out crowd.
 Despite winning the first two games at home, Toronto went on to lose three straight and the series and were eliminated from playoff contention.

 After the season, Spooner was named the league's first winner of the Billie Jean King MVP award; she was also named the league's top forward.
 Kristen Campbell won top goaltender honours, while Troy Ryan was named coach of the year.

 On September 3, 2024, Coca-Cola Coliseum was officially announced as PWHL Toronto's primary venue for the 2024–25 PWHL season.

+On May 21, it was announced that they had begun the search for a new head coach.
+Former head coach Troy Ryan left Toronto to be general manager and coach of PWHL San Jose.

+On June 10, it was officially announced that Pascal Rhéaume, younger brother of PWHL Detroit's general manager Manon Rhéaume, would be the new head coach.